AdobeDocs/experience-manager-learn.en/help/sites/integrations/adobe-client-data-layer/data-layer-overview.md

 Check out the following tutorial to learn how to use the event-driven Adobe Client Data layer to [collect page data and send to Adobe Analytics](../analytics/collect-data-analytics.md).

+Or learn how to [Customize the Adobe Client Data Layer with AEM Components](./data-layer-customize.md)

 ## Additional Resources {#additional-resources}